Coral Reef Ecosystem Accounting

 1. Outcome

-Coral reef accounts serve critical decision use cases for governments managing coastal resources.
-They inform MPA effectiveness monitoring by tracking condition changes inside protected areas relative to baseline and reference conditions, enabling assessment of whether protection measures are achieving conservation objectives.
-They support tourism carrying capacity analysis by quantifying visitor use relative to ecosystem condition, guiding sustainable tourism policy and permitting systems.
-They enable bleaching damage quantification for insurance by valuing condition losses from mass bleaching events in monetary terms, supporting parametric insurance products and disaster risk financing.
-They inform reef restoration return on investment by comparing restoration costs against expected ecosystem service value gains, prioritizing sites for active intervention.
-These functions connect directly to the policy processes described in TG-1.3 OA and Marine Spatial Management, where reef accounts provide the evidence base for MPA designation and adaptive management.
+Coral reef accounts support four priority decision contexts: MPA effectiveness monitoring (tracking condition changes inside protected areas relative to baseline); tourism carrying capacity analysis (quantifying visitor use relative to ecosystem condition); bleaching damage quantification for insurance (valuing condition losses from mass bleaching events to support parametric insurance products—the Section 3.4 subsection on reef accounts and disaster risk financing sets out the damage-formula and DHW linkage); and reef restoration return on investment (comparing restoration costs against expected service value gains).
+These functions connect to the policy processes in TG-1.3 OA and Marine Spatial Management.

-The accounting framework presented here provides the foundation for thematic analysis developed in TG-6.4 Kelp Forest and Temperate Reef Accounting, which extends reef accounting methods to temperate reef systems, and TG-6.5 Pelagic and Open Ocean Accounting, which addresses open-ocean ecosystems whose productivity is linked to reef health through nutrient cycling and species migration.
-The valuation approaches for ecosystem services and assets are grounded in the methods described in TG-1.9 Valuation, while the spatial data inputs for reef extent mapping draw on TG-4.1 Remote Sensing and Geospatial Data.
-The asset account structures that underpin extent and monetary accounts follow TG-3.1 Asset Accounts, and biophysical indicators used in condition assessment are addressed in TG-2.1 Biophysical Indicators.
+The accounting framework here provides the foundation for TG-6.4 Kelp Forest and Temperate Reef Accounting and TG-6.5 Pelagic and Open Ocean Accounting.
+Valuation methods follow TG-1.9 Valuation; spatial data inputs draw on TG-4.1 Remote Sensing and Geospatial Data; asset account structures follow TG-3.1 Asset Accounts; and biophysical indicators are addressed in TG-2.1 Biophysical Indicators.

 2. Requirements